giellalt/giellalt.github.io/LanguageModels.md

 (WIP - Much of the documentation is not up-to-date, but we are working actively to correct that.
 Production, Beta and Alpha repos have working sites, the documentation pages for the rest will most likely give an error / 404.
 All source links are working.)

-The languages are grouped in three different ways, according to **maturity, geography** and **language family**.
+The languages are grouped in three different ways, according to *maturity, geography* and *language family*.
 Private repositories are not listed.

 # Grouped according to maturity of the resources

-The maturity levels are **production, beta, alpa** and **experimental**.
+The maturity levels are *production, beta, alpha* and *experimental*.
 Some of the beta language models are used in practical applications.

 {% assign lang_repos = site.github.public_repositories|jsonify %}